 When we moved to Vancouver from Shanghai, Ding had just graduated from uni, where she studied graphic design.
 At the time her English was only so-so, because we mostly spoke Chinese at home (my fault).
 That first year was probably the hardest thing we’ve ever had to get through as a couple – a strike delayed her visa indefinitely, and we ended up having to rent an apartment in Blaine, WA for two and half months while I commuted up to class at UBC, first by biking across the border to White Rock, and then taking a bus to another bus, followed by another (much shorter) bike ride to my department.

-Even after we were able to get Ding’s entry visa to Canada sorted and (miracle of miracles) move into campus housing (albeit with roommates, super romantic that) but she still wasn’t allowed to start working.
+Even after we were able to get Ding’s entry visa to Canada sorted and (miracle of miracles) move into campus housing (albeit with roommates) but she still wasn’t allowed to start working.
 When my wife’s work visa finally arrived in the mail two months later, the only job she could find was waiting tables at a late-night Chinese restaurant.
 It wasn’t exactly the career she had been dreaming of.

 Thinking about my wife, and the sacrifices she was making for me, there were a lot of times during that first year that I thought we’d made a huge mistake.
 It wouldn’t just have been easier for us to stay in China, but it seemed like we probably would have been a lot happier, too.